We are pleased to announce the 2020 recipients of our Dawbarn Education Awards program!

 - Fostered a lifelong appreciation of learning in our youth

 Along with exceptional teachers, some of the best educators are guidance counselors, coaches, secretaries, administrators, custodians, volunteers, bus drivers, mentors, parents, community leaders, and others.
 Nominees must positively influence education in the public school systems of Staunton, Waynesboro, and Augusta County.

 Nominations may be submitted by any person, including students, parents, supervisors, colleagues, or other citizens in the community, who are knowledgeable about the nominee’s contributions to the education of public school students in Staunton, Waynesboro and/or Augusta County.

 - September 3, 2019: 2019 Dawbarn Education Awards program opens

 - December 16, 2019: Nomination deadline

-- April 2020: Dawbarn Education Awards ceremony (exact date TBD)
+- To be determined: Dawbarn Education Awards ceremony

 Since the establishment of the Dawbarn Education Awards in 1992, the Foundation has distributed over $1.7 million, through 247 Dawbarn Education Awards, to recognize extraordinary commitment to inspiring education and learning among the young people of our public schools.